Sabkhat Ghuzayyil

 The area is dry today but in the Holocene Wet Phase it was flooded.

-Ajdabiya is the main city in the area which is located just northeast of the coastal areas below sea level.
+Ajdabiya, some 150 kilometres (93 mi) south of Benghazi, is the main city in the area.
+It is located just northeast of the coastal areas below sea level.
 Brega is a smaller city located more westerly near the shore and is wedged between the sea and these low-lying lands.